Kukule Ganga Dam

 The Kukule Ganga Dam is a 110 m gravity dam built across the Kukule River in Kalawana, Sri Lanka.
-The run-of-river-type dam feeds an underground hydroelectric power station located approximately 5 km away, via tunnel.
+The run-of-river dam feeds an underground hydroelectric power station located approximately 5 km away, via tunnel.

 Dam and reservoir

 The gravity dam is built across the Kukule River, which is a major mid-basin tributary of the Kalu River.
 The dam measures 110 m and 20 m in length and height respectively, with four spillways, and a sand trap on the left-bank.
 Each spillway gate measures 9.3 m high and 12 m wide, and uses the same automated technology as the Victoria Dam.

 The dam creates the Kukule Ganga Reservoir, which has a capacity and catchment area of 1630000 m3 and 312 km2 respectively.
 After passing through the dam and sand traps, water from the reservoir is fed into a 5.71 km long tunnel, which leads to the underground power station.
 The tunnel from the dam to the power station, with an internal diameter of 10.5–4.8 m, creates a gross head of 185 m.